Cân y Gwynt

 I'll guide you through the pronunciation, the rhythm, the breath patterns that make this more than words.
 You'll feel what it's like to speak with the wind instead of about it.

 And you'll have a practice you can take home and use whenever you need to open the channel to inspiration.
+I also like to give this song to nature as an offering.

 You'll understand why this poem is perfect for invoking Awen